meganalnico/simple-core/Heritage.md

 Half-elves
 ==========

-Elves have long drawn the covetous gazes of other races.
-Their generous life spans, magical affinity, and inherent grace each contribute to the admiration or bitter envy of their neighbors.
+Elves have long drawn the covetous gazes of other peoples.
+Their generous life spans, magical affinity, and inherent gpeople each contribute to the admiration or bitter envy of their neighbors.
 Of all their traits, however, none so entrance their human associates as their beauty.
-Since the two races first came into contact with each other, the humans have held up elves as models of physical perfection, seeing in the fair folk idealized versions of themselves.
-For their part, many elves find humans attractive despite their comparatively barbaric ways, drawn to the passion and impetuosity with which members of the younger race play out their brief lives.
+Since the two peoples first came into contact with each other, the humans have held up elves as models of physical perfection, seeing in the fair folk idealized versions of themselves.
+For their part, many elves find humans attractive despite their comparatively barbaric ways, drawn to the passion and impetuosity with which members of the younger people play out their brief lives.

 Sometimes this mutual infatuation leads to romantic relationships.
-Though usually short-lived, even by human standards, these trysts commonly lead to the birth of half-elves, a race descended of two cultures yet inheritor of neither.
+Though usually short-lived, even by human standards, these trysts commonly lead to the birth of half-elves, a people descended of two cultures yet inheritor of neither.
 Half-elves can breed with one another, but even these "pureblood" half-elves tend to be viewed as bastards by humans and elves alike.